 As a young person, I learned firsthand how important and transformative sex education could be, and I knew it would be a part of my life forever.

-I spent the next six years absorbing all the information I could about sex, bodies, sexuality, relationships, pleasure, gender, love, dating, and communication that I possibly could.
+I spent the next six years absorbing all the information I could about sex, bodies, sexuality, relationships, pleasure, gender, love, dating, trauma, and communication that I possibly could.
 Two degrees later, the biggest lesson I took home is that I'll never stop learning.
 Every time I facilitate a class or workshop, I learn more from the amazing people in the room than they probably realize.
 When I'm teaching or talking about sex and relationships, I'm enthusiastic, nerdy, and approachable.
 I work hard to make sure my classes don't leave anyone out, and that they're taught from a perspective of social justice and universal values of health, empathy, dignity, respect.
 This work is what drives me, energizes me, and lights me up.